ashuang2013/animation417/README.md

 # Introductions
-Hello my name is Alexander Huang and I will be sharing my animations here
+Hello my name is Alexander Huang and I will be sharing my animations here!

-# Projects
-[Project 1] 9 Febuary 2022